Fabien-Verniest/Article_CSP_2022/README.md

 ## 1_Preparing_data.R
 Script used to convert shapefiles (Key Biodiversity Areas, protected areas and study zone) into rasters and to manipulate climate and land-use rasters.

+## 2_Computing_exposure.R
+Script used to compute the four exposure metrics and the three exposure indices.